Concentric Strategy's people-centered and process-oriented approach has roots in several key frameworks:

 Creating and implementing strategy is a living process that unfolds over time.
 Our plans are responsive in real-time, centered around clear vision and goals.

-We champion Universal Design and intertwine functionality with aesthetics.
-We make sure that people affected by decisions are included in decision-making.
+We champion Universal Design and antiracism, and we make sure that people affected by decisions are included in decision-making.

 We owe tremendeous gratitude to the following thinkers and ideas.
 We highly recommend their books!